-$\overline{7}$ .
-Is a parent currently receiving mental health or substance abuse treatment?
+7. Is a parent currently receiving mental health or substance abuse provider?

-8. Is a parent being drug-tested by a substance abuse treatment provider?
+8. Is a parent being drug-tested by a substance abuse treatment

 (3) Parenting/Behavior Management.

 (a) If the child is a newborn, were there any concerns raised by hospital staff about the infant and mother-child interactions?
 Were any concerns raised about siblings or other persons visiting?